 └── frontend/

-└── # Frontend team context: design system version, browser support matrixClaude loads CLAUDE.md files hierarchically.
-Working in services/payments/ means the model sees both the root org context and the payments-specific context.
+└── CLAUDE.md # Design system version, browser support matrixClaude loads CLAUDE.md files hierarchically.
+Working in services/payments/ means the model sees both the root org context and the payments-specific context — but the subdirectory file loads on demand, not at session start, unless you're already working in that directory.
 Each team carries their own file without duplicating global information.

 The leverage: the payments team documents Stripe-specific conventions, PCI compliance constraints, and migration timeline without polluting the file every other team sees.
 They still inherit org-wide priorities and the decision register from the root.

-Two specific failure modes the register prevents — both expensive, both invisible until they show up.
+Two specific failure modes the register prevents — both expensive, both invisible until they appear.

 Teams make dozens of consequential decisions each quarter.
 Six months later, nobody remembers why you chose Postgres over DynamoDB, or why billing stayed a monolith.
 The decision register captures the reasoning at the moment it was made, blocking two specific failure modes.

 First: it stops Claude from suggesting approaches the team already considered and rejected.
-Without the register, the model spends time building a case for the migration you ruled out three weeks ago.
+Without the register, the model builds a case for the migration you ruled out three weeks ago.
 With it, the model knows the decision was made, understands the rationale, and works inside the constraint instead of relitigating it.

 Claude proposes DynamoDB for audit logs — you spend 10 minutes re-explaining why it was ruled out